passy/glashammer-rdrei/docs/source/events.rst

 Additional notes
 ----------------

-* In Glashammer, events do not need to be predetefined, and so there is no dependency between event emitter and event connector.
+* In Glashammer, events do not need to be predefined, and so there is no dependency between event emitter and event connector.
 If you connect to an event that doesn't ever get emitted, your handler will never get emitted.